Te Ohu Tumu Whakarae i te Ratonga Tūmatanui | Public Service Leadership Team (PSLT) collectively leads and stewards the Public Service.

-Our chief executives who make up PSLT are leading public sector reform — working together on our key priorities in a way that hasn’t been done before.
+The chief executives who make up PSLT are leading public sector reform, working together on our key priorities.

 Since the 2020 Public Service Act reform, a priority has been developing the role and team culture of PSLT.
-The value of this was quickly evident through the COVID-19 experience, where it supported rapid and innovative delivery across systems.
+The value of this was evident through the COVID-19 experience.
+It supported rapid and innovative delivery across the system.

-Where needed, PSLT ensures that all agencies take a unified approach to an issue or issues.
-For example, adopting a common approach to building positive workplace cultures across Public Service workplaces.
+Where needed, PSLT ensures that all agencies take a unified approach to an issue.
+An example is the adoption of a common way of building positive workplace cultures.

 Workforce Data — Working in the Public Service

 PSLT also sponsors innovative ways of working on key issues.
-In the past year, it established a working group to define strategic priorities and consider how agencies can better align on key issues, such as climate change.
+In the past year, it established a working group to define strategic priorities and consider how agencies can better align on key issues.

 Ko wai mā kei Te Ohu Tumu Whakarae i te Ratonga Tūmatanui Who is in Te Ohu Tumu Whakarae i te Ratonga Tūmatanui | PSLT